Skill Level: Beginner

 The two SAs that join the subcuts are pressed toward the center so that they will nest with other SA.

-Arrange your units into rows as shown below.
+Arrange your units into the Irish Chain design.
 The dark #1 patches all point in towards the center.

 Sew the rows together.
 The SA in the nine-patches and sides nest.
 Pin if it helps you to keep them aligned—I do :D !!!